A total of 11 former Pittsburgh Pirates have been born on this date, plus we have one major game of note.

 Mule Haas, outfielder for the 1925 Pirates.
 He played a bit part on the Pirates second World Series winning club, going 0-for-3 with a run scored in four late season games.
 Haas spent the next two years in the minors, then played 11 more seasons in the majors, helping the Philadelphia A’s to three straight World Series appearances (1929-31).
 He was a .292 career hitter in 1,168 games.
 He was known as one of the best bunters of his day, leading the league in sacrifice hits six times between 1930 and 1936.
 Somewhat surprisingly, he set career highs in sacrifice hits (40) in the same season (1929) he set highs in runs scored (115), hits (181), doubles (41), triples (9) and homers (16).

 The Pirates signed him as an amateur in February of 1923 at 19 years old.
 He went to Spring Training with them, then was assigned to Williamsport of the New York-Penn League, where he hit .342 in 114 games.
 Haas was sent to Oklahoma City by the Pirates in 1924, then moved mid-season to Pittsfield of the Eastern League.
 He batted .293 in 136 games, with 50 extra-base hits.
 The Pirates sent Haas to Birmingham of the Southern Association in 1925, then recalled him on August 14th, after he hit .316 in 99 games.
 Despite being with the Pirates for 50 days, he played just four games, including his first and last days with the club.
 In between he pinch-ran on August 29th and pinch-hit on September 26th.
+On February 13, 1926, he was released outright to Atlanta of the Southern Association, ending his time with the Pirates.
 His real first name was George.